Operator Splitting with Hamilton-Jacobi-based Proximals

 \section{Conclusion}

-We demonstrate that HJ-Prox can be successfully integrated into operator splitting frameworks while maintaining theoretical convergence guarantees, providing a generalizable method for solving composite convex optimization problems.
+Our work demonstrates that HJ-Prox can be successfully integrated into operator splitting frameworks while maintaining theoretical convergence guarantees, providing a generalizable method for solving composite convex optimization problems.
 By replacing exact proximal operators with a zeroth-order Monte Carlo approximation, we have established that algorithms such as PGD, DRS, DYS, and the PDHG method retain their convergence properties under mild conditions.
-This framework offers practitioners a universal approach to solve difficult nonsmooth optimization and reduces their reliance on complex proximal computations.
+This framework offers practitioners a universal approach to solving difficult nonsmooth optimization, reducing their reliance on complex proximal computations.
 Code for this work can be found at \url{https://github.com/nicholasdi2000/HJ-Splitting}.